 Making a home flood resistant

 If you live in a flood risk area you should always have preparations ready in case of a flood.
-Preparing a plan for what you should do in the event of a flood is well worth the time it may take – it could save you a lot of money, inconvenience and stress, and could even save your life!
+Preparing a plan for what you should do in the event of a flood is well worth the time it may take – it could save you a lot of money, inconvenience and stress.

 It is a good idea to always have a supply of sandbags at hand if you live in a flood risk area.
 If you do not have sandbags you can use alternatives such as pillow cases or refuse sacks filled with garden soil.
 Remember not to fill them too early or far away from the site where you may need them as they can get very heavy, very quickly.